 Configuring Vim right

-Published November 6th, 2008I have spent a lot of time looking at a Vim window, and correspondingly, a lot of time testing different configurations.
-These are the best non-standard options I have found or stolen from others over the years; listed below in order of descending usefulness — though I think everything in this article is worth skimming — are tips which should have value to anyone, no matter how they like to run Vim.
-That is, there is minimal editorializing.
+Published November 6th, 2008I’ve spent a lot of time nerding into a Vim window, and ergo, a lot of time fooling around with different configurations.
+These are the best non-standard options I’ve found or stolen from others over the years.
+Listed below in order of descending usefulness — though I think everything in this article is worth skimming — is an omnium-gatherum of tips that should have value to any developer, no matter how they like to run Vim.
+That is, minimal editorializing.

 Note: no plugins are covered here, just vanilla Vim.

-Essential .vimrc configuration items
+Essential .vimrc

 - Turn on